Jahan08/Bioinformatics-tools-and-scripts/README.md

 QuickGO is a web-based browser for viewing and exploring the Gene Ontology (GO), the Evidence and Conclusion Ontology (ECO), and GO annotations

 Arctic3D: ARCTIC-3D is a software for data-mining and clustering of protein interface information (https://wenmr.science.uu.nl/arctic3d/)

 SPMWeb: SPMweb is the online webserver of the Shortest Path Map (SPM) tool for identifying the key conformationally- relevant positions of a given enzyme structure and dynamics. (https://spmosuna.com/)

+GlycoSHIELD is a simple MD pipeline to generate glycoprotein models